edaaydinea/UpSchool-Google-Developers-Machine-Learning-Program/README.md

 This program has been prepared in cooperation with UpSchool and Google Developers.

 ### What does this program include?

 - **12 Hours of Technical Education per week**
   - Prepared by Andrew NG, founder of Coursera and one of the founding members of the Google Brain team and his colleagues online education combining theory and practice in the field of Machine Learning and support lesson sessions with the help of TAs.
+  - Live Coding Session by Tuna ÇAKAR

 - **1 Hour Self Confidence Training per week**
   - Trainings where we will gain Core Skills; CV preparation, interview preparation trainings